 Irish REITs, as a property investment vehicle, provide an opportunity for a diversified investment in real estate to both Irish and overseas investors.
 In addition, REITs allow smaller-scale investors the opportunity to generate property investment returns in a regulated environment.
-Since the introduction of the Irish REIT legislation in the Finance Act 2013, four REITs (Green REIT PIc, Hibernia REIT pIc, IRES REIT and Yew Grove REIT pIc) have been established in Ireland.
+Since the introduction of the Irish REIT legislation in the Finance Act 2013, four REITs (Green REIT plc, Hibernia REIT plc, IRES REIT and Yew Grove REIT plc) have been established in Ireland.
 Between them, they have managed to raise more than EUR 2 billion.
 In 2019, Green REIT was sold and ceased to be a REIT.
+In February 2022, Yew Grove Reit PLC ceased to be a REIT.

 Listing Number of REITs Number in EPRA Sector Mkt Cap % of Global

 Country REIT Index (EUR m) REIT Index

-Ireland 3 2 EUR 2,457 0.11%
+Ireland 1 1 672.30 0.04%

-Company name Mkt Cap (EUR m) 1 yr return (EUR) % Div Yield % of Global REIT Index Hibernia REIT PLC EUR 821 13.22% 4.03% 0.06% Irish Residential Properties REIT EUR 803 9.34% 3.92% 0.05%
+Company name Mkt Cap (EUR m) 1yr return (EUR) % Div Yield % of Global REIT Index Irish Residential Properties REIT 670.45 -13.45% 4.73% 0.04%

-^{} All market caps and returns are rebased in EUR and are correct as of 30 June 2021.
-The Global REIT Index is the FTSE EPRA Nareit Global REITs Index.
-EPRA, 30 June 2021.
+\ All market caps and returns are rebased in EUR and are correct as of June 30, 2022.
+The Global REIT Index is the FTSE EPRA/NAREIT Global REITs Index.
+EPRA, June 2022.

-- Notice must be filed to become a REIT/Group REIT - Certain conditions for REIT/Group REIT status investors' such as pension funds, life businesses, Qualifying Investor Alternative Investment Funds ('QIAIF')(an Irish regulated non-UCITs fund structure), charities and the National Asset Management Agency ('NAMA').
+- Notice must be filed to become a REIT/Group REIT - Certain conditions for REIT/Group REIT status iv. not a closely controlled company for corporation tax purposes (unless owned by certain 'qualifying investors' such as pension funds, life businesses, Qualifying Investor Alternative Investment Funds (QIAIF)(an Irish regulated non-UCITs fund structure), charities and the National Asset Management Agency (NAMA).